ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/bundles/quotas.markdown

 The Quotas Bundle is helpful when you want to restrict the size of a database.
 By setting a hard limit and a soft margin, the bundle will make sure you never exceed the space you designate for it to use.

-The database size is calculated based on the Esent or Voron data files (excluding the logs), plus the space the indexes are taking on disk.
+The database size is calculated based on the Esent or Voron data files (excluding the logs), plus the space the indexes are taking on a disk.

-Once the hard limit has reached, no additional documents will be let in the document store.
-However, indexing operations _will_ resume normal operation even if that means the database size will go way over the hard limit.
-This is by design, to make sure the database is fully operational even when the hard limit has been met.
+Once the hard limit has been reached, no additional documents will be let in the document store.
+However, indexing operations _will_ resume normal operation, even if it means that the database size will go way over the hard limit.
+It is so by design, to make sure that the database is fully operational, even when the hard limit has been reached.

 A soft limit is defined by the hard-limit minus the soft-limit margin, both are configurable.
-The first time the soft limit has been met, a warning will appear under `Raven/WarningMessages` with the `Size Quota` prefix.
+The first time the soft limit is reached, a warning  under `Raven/WarningMessages` with the `Size Quota` prefix appears.

 ## Installation

-To activate compression server-wide just add `Quotas` to `Raven/ActiveBundles` configuration in global configuration file or setup new database with compression bundle turned on using API or Studio.
+To activate compression server-wide, simply add the `Quotas` to the `Raven/ActiveBundles` configuration in the global configuration file, or setup a new database with a compression bundle turned on using API or the Studio.

-How to create a database with quotas enabled using Studio can be found [here](../../../studio/bundles/quotas).
+To learn how to create a database with quotas enabled using the Studio click [here](../../../studio/bundles/quotas).

 ## Configuration